Details of practice

 Described by Chambers UK as “a rising star”, and by The Legal 500 as “one of the cleverest juniors at the Criminal Bar”, Rachel’s core areas of practice are crime (with a particular emphasis on fraud), extradition and international law, and public and administrative law including inquests.
 She also advises and appears in licensing and regulatory enforcement matters.

-Current instructions include representing the Serious Fraud Office in its prosecution of Alstom Network UK for allegations of corporate corruption; advising on behalf of a corporate client, the subject of linked regulatory and criminal investigations; and acting for the Competition and Markets Authority (formerly the Office of Fair Trading) in a complex cartel investigation.
+Recent instructions include representing the Serious Fraud Office in its prosecution of Alstom Network UK for allegations of corporate corruption; acting on behalf of a corporate client in a private prosecution arising out of a multi-million pound intellectual property fraud; and acting for the Competition and Markets Authority (formerly the Office of Fair Trading) in a complex cartel investigation.
 She has also advised corporations and charities in respect of their compliance policies and procedures under the Bribery Act 2010.
+In June 2017 she was invited by the UN to deliver specialist training to Nigerian prosecutors on the investigation and prosecution of terrorist offences.

 Rachel’s criminal practice additionally extends to cases of robbery, GBH, rape and sexual offences, drugs offences, murder and misconduct in public office.